Carol Wayne: Personal life

 Wayne was married three times.
 She married her first husband, Loreto "Larry" Cera, on May 1, 1965; they divorced in June 1967.
 In 1969, Wayne married her second husband, rock-music photographer Barry Feinstein, with whom she had a son, Alex Feinstein (b.
 1970).
 The couple divorced in 1974.
 A year later, she married television and film producer Burt Sugarman, who served as producer on Celebrity Sweepstakes.
 They divorced in 1980.

 Wayne told Johnny Carson in an interview on April 30, 1974, one of 38 appearances, that she enjoyed gardening and growing bonsai trees, and in another interview, breeding Andalusian horses.

 Death

-In January 1985, Wayne vacationed at the Las Hadas Resort in Manzanillo, Colima, Mexico with companion Edward Durston, a car salesman.
+In January 1985, Wayne vacationed at the Las Hadas Resort in Manzanillo, Colima, Mexico, with companion Edward Durston, a car salesman.
 After an argument, Wayne reportedly took a walk on the beach.
-Three days later, a local fisherman found Wayne's body in the shallow bay.
-An autopsy performed in Mexico revealed no signs of alcohol or other drugs in her body.
-Her death was ruled "accidental".
+Three days later, a local fisherman found Wayne's body in a shallow bay.
+An autopsy performed in Mexico revealed no signs of alcohol or other drugs in her body, and her death was ruled "accidental."